-The course instructor will meet with the whole class during the first assigned regular lecture slot of the week.
-This class will be run as a "board" or business meeting in which the instructor chairs, a secretary is assigned for minute taking, a representative from each group provides an update of past and future group activities/progress/problems, actions are noted and assigned and new material relevant to the course is presented.
-The format for the business meeting is presented in the generic agenda below:
+The course instructor will meet with the whole class during the first assigned regular lecture slot of the week for a progress meeting.
+This class will be run as a "board" meeting in which the instructor chairs, a secretary is assigned for minute taking, a representative from each group provides an update of past and future group activities/progress/problems, actions are noted and assigned and new material relevant to the course is presented.
+The format for the progress meeting is presented in the generic agenda shown.